ecschoye/idatt2502-project/README.md

 ```

 ### Running the project
-The commands under activates the environment created in the seupup section and then runs the python code.
+The commands under activates the environment created in the setup section and then runs the python code.

 #### Train the models
 This function activates the environment and then trains the ddqn.